This post may contain affiliate links. Please read our disclosure.

 Review score: 4.5 stars

 I really liked the taste, texture, and size of a slice of this bread.
-It’s has a slightly nutty flavor and the only reason I don’t give it a 5-star score is that it did seem to impact my blood sugar somewhat (probably because it contains a small amount of molasses.)
+It has a slightly nutty flavor, and the only reason I don’t give it a 5-star score is that it did seem to impact my blood sugar somewhat (probably because it is made with potato starch).

-The main ingredients in this bread are potato flour and other wheat flours, so it’s gluten-free, which can make it a good option for those looking to avoid gluten.
+The main ingredients are potato flour and other wheat flours, so it’s gluten-free, which can make it a good option for those looking to avoid gluten.

 Nature’s Harvest Light Multigrain Bread